 This lecture/seminar course explores contemporary Indigenous cultural production across selected themes and contexts.
 Students will be introduced to a broad range of practitioners and work across multiple mediums that include but are not limited to those of ACAD's immediate surrounding region, such as the Treaty 7 land on which it is located.
-Work will be considered through a variety of critical perspectives such as post-colonialism, gender critique, global indigeneity, and identity construction.
+Work will be considered through a variety of critical perspectives such as colonialism, gender critique, Indigenous identity in global contexts, and identity construction.